-The most unfortunate fact about juvenile diabetes is that it is a chronic condition.
+The most unfortunate fact about juvenile diabetes symptoms is that it is a chronic condition.
 When a person has contracted this juvenile diabetes, he or she carries it along with his or her life till the last breath.
 This diabetes develops when the pancreas stops producing enough insulin for the sugar to the energy conversion process.
 The unbroken sugar is stored in the bloodstream and this affects the whole body.

-You may be wondering whether juvenile diabetes is different from type 1 diabetes.
+You may be wondering whether juvenile diabetes symptoms is different from type 1 diabetes symptoms.
 In fact, they are the same type.
 As this type of diabetes is found mostly among the children and adolescents groups, it has been popularly termed juvenile diabetes.
 However, medical professionals would call it to type 1 diabetes.
 When a child has this diabetes, regular shots of insulin may be needed to break the unbroken glucose in the bloodstream.

 Juvenile diabetes has been termed as an autoimmune disorder.
 Any autoimmune disorder involves the death or destruction of body cells for almost no outside reason.
 The problem with juvenile diabetes is that the causes of the disorder are not yet clear to the medical professionals.
 That is why we need to get educated about the symptoms and risk factors related to juvenile diabetes so that we can take necessary measures to diagnose the condition in time to get proper treatment and advice.
 The most common symptom is to have frequent urination.
 You may also feel increased thirst.
 The urination is not for drinking more water.
 It happens because the body wants to get rid of the unbroken sugar.